r03ert0/meshgeometry/README.md

--removeIsolatedVerts                             |Removes isolated vertices in the mesh (if present) -rotate x y z                                    |Rotate with angles x, y and z (in degrees) -scale scale_value                               |Multiply each vertex by 'scale' -stereographic                                   |Stereographic projection -subdivide                                       |Subdivide the mesh with one iteration of Kobbelt's sqrt(3) algorithm -taubinSmooth lambda mu number_of_iterations     |Taubin Smoothing
+-removeIsolatedVerts                             |Removes isolated vertices in the mesh (if present) -rotate x y z                                    |Rotate with angles x, y and z (in degrees) -scale scale_value                               |Multiply each vertex by 'scale' -sortTriangles                                   |Sort the triangles in the mesh file along the x axis -stereographic                                   |Stereographic projection -subdivide                                       |Subdivide the mesh with one iteration of Kobbelt's sqrt(3) algorithm -taubinSmooth lambda mu number_of_iterations     |Taubin Smoothing